 New research from Stanford University outlines how 145 countries could meet 100% of their business-as-usual energy needs with renewable energy like wind, water, solar and energy storage.

 The study lead by Mark Jacobson finds that in all the countries considered, lower-cost energy and other benefits mean the required investment for transition is paid off within six years.
-It also estimates that worldwide, such a transition would create 28 million more jobs than it lost.
+It also projects that, globally, such a shift would result in the creation of 28 million more employment than it would destroy.
 The researchers recommend the world make the switchover by 2035, but in no event later than 2050.
 Their goal is to have 80% operating on renewable energy by 2030.

 In the conclusion to their study, Jacobson and his research colleagues say, “Transitioning to 100% [renewable energy] in 145 countries decreases energy requirements and annual private and social costs while creating about 28.4 million more long term, full time jobs than lost.
 A 100% renewable energy economy uses only about 0.53% of the 145 country land area, with 0.17% for footprint and 0.36% for spacing.”

 Our goal at Universal Kraft is to provide renewable energy solutions that could help civilization become less carbon-dependent.
 We provide a range of options for energy storage, wind, solar, green hydrogen, and waste-to-energy technologies.
 Discover our full offer here.